kiba/Writings/atg/chp11_change_of_plan.md

 "I would like to invest in this company," Swift said.

 He would repeat this process several times.
 If his investment were very successful, he would attract attention, but there was already a cover story in place; a shell company owned by a mysterious group of investors.
 It was also a way to smuggle stargate tech into the public before the public disclosure of the stargate program.

 ***

+Weeks had passed as he vacationed in the middle of the dot-com boom.
+Eventually, he returned to Colorado Spring and to the company he started up there.

+It was unusual, catering to the Department of Defense, but Swift reminded himself that he was really on the cutting edge.
+He wasn't dealing with an old ossified bureaucracy here, but an agile and well run organization, emblem of the United States military at its best.

+The SGC's software quality wasn't the greatest.
+Their engineers and scientists were not by any great programmers.
+The software code does what it do, and no more.

+***